input-output-hk/marlowe/using-marlowe.md

 > Explore some other ways of engaging with the contract
 > - What happens when the guarantor does not make the deposit on time?
 > - What happens when the issuer does not return the money?
-> - What happens when we pass an interval that includes slots both before and after a timeout?
+> - What happens when we pass an interval that includes times both before and after a timeout?

 ## There must be an easier way!